ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   encountered; discussed how to prevent confusion attacks with mentions.
 * added a lastSeen field used to ensure a more consistent sort order of messages in a room.

+## Changes between draft-ietf-mimi-content-01 and draft-ietf-mimi-content-02

+* consensus at IETF 118 was to use a hash of the ciphertext in lieu of the message ID
+* consensus at IETF 118 was to use the hub accepted timestamp for protocol actions like sorting
+* Updated author's address